zakirullin/cognitive-load/README.md

 > will be depended on by somebody.
 > [The law of implicit interfaces](https://www.hyrumslaw.com/)

 We did a storage migration, and that took us about 10 months.
 The old system was single-threaded, so the exposed events were sequential.
 All our systems depended on that observed behaviour.
-A new distributed storage didn't have that guarantee - the exposed events came out-of-order.
 This behavior was not part of the API contract, it was not reflected in the code.
-We spent only a few hours writing a new storage adapter for the existing data abstraction layer.
-We spent the rest of the months on dealing with out-of-order events and other challenges.
+A new distributed storage didn't have that guarantee - the events came out-of-order.
+We spent only a few hours coding a new storage adapter for the existing data abstraction layer.
+We spent the next 10 months on dealing with out-of-order events and other challenges.
 It's now funny to say that layering helps us replace components quickly.

 **So, why pay the price of high cognitive load for such a layered architecture, if it doesn't pay off in the future?** Plus, in most cases, that future of replacing some core component never happens.